handpoint/ecommdoc/docs/paypal.md

 ## Transaction Lifecycle

 PayPal transactions will use the normal Authorise, Capture life cycle as documented in the section [Authorise, Capture and Settlement](annexes#authoriseCaptureSettlement) with the following differences.
-In addition, the PayPal `paymentAction` option can be included in the `checkoutOptions` field to alter the normal payment lifecycle further, to allow an Order, Authorise, Capture model or a straight Sale model to be specified.
+In addition, the PayPal `paymentAction` option can be included in the `paypalCheckoutOptions` field to alter the normal payment lifecycle further, to allow an Order, Authorise, Capture model or a straight Sale model to be specified.

 ### Order